zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 ---

-#### `for` loop blocks
+#### `for` loops
 `for` blocks function as a _foreach_ loop, iterating through each item in a collection.
 Currently, the only valid collections are lists and tables.
-Note that tables are for use in conjunction with Poshi Prose syntax.
+Note that tables are only for use in conjunction with Poshi Prose syntax.

 *Examples:*